-Previous Issues Volume 3 - Issue 1 - February 2012 Table of Contents Introduction to Special Issue (pp. 4-7), Dina TSAGARI and Spiros PAPAGEORGIOU
+Previous Issues Vol. 3 - Issue 1 - Feb 2012 Table of Contents Introduction to Special Issue (pp. 4-7), Dina TSAGARI and Spiros PAPAGEORGIOU

 Language Testing and Assessment (LTA) is of special interest in Greece and Cyprus, the two countries where Standard Modern Greek is the official language1, for various reasons.
 First of all, LTA has permeated state school EFL education with teachers following specific testing requirements while trying to meet other instructional and administrative needs (see Tsagari and Pavlou, 2008; Tsagari, 2011a; Vogt et al, in press).
 As a result, EFL teachers experience various roles, e.g. teachers as ‘supporters of language development’ as well as ‘examiners’ and ‘raters’.
 In trying to maintain these roles teachers have to keep a balance between the directives for summative assessment data of learner achievement (for bureaucratic reporting purposes) and need for formative assessment for language learning and instructional planning as recommended in the new school curricula2.
 This state of affairs has resulted in creating an imbalance in the range of assessment practices and methods used in EFL state school education affecting significantly the development of enhanced, student-oriented assessment practices.
 There is also evidence of the ‘washback effect’ (Alderson & Wall, 1993) in teachers’ LTA practices that stems from classroom-based testing practices associated with external measures of language performance, as well as from the overreliance on textbook materials and its accompanying test booklets that are often used as sources of teachers’ assessments (Tsagari, 2009).